blockmatic-icebox/dev-configs/README.md

 ## Blockmatic

-Blockmatic is building robust ecosystem of people and tools for development of decentralized applications (dApps) and fintech solutions.
+Blockmatic is building a robust ecosystem of people and tools for development of decentralized applications (dApps) and fintech solutions.

 [blockmatic.io](https://blockmatic.io)